digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - There are unexpected network delays.

    - Submissions are retried internally in the participant or Daml ledger and those retries do not stop before ``B`` is over.
+     Refer to the specific ledger's documentation for more information on such behaviour.

 #.
 Unacceptable changes cause infinite retries